 Your Pursuit boat is equipped with an integral swim platform.
 Inspection deck plates are located in the splashwell to provide access to the stern bilge and engine mounting bolts.
-A deck plate on the port side of the platform provides access to the ball valve for the port cockpit scupper.
-A deck plate under the boarding ladder provides access to the ball valve for the starboard cockpit scupper.
-Make sure these deck plates are secure before operating your boat.
+On C 280, S 280 and C 310 models an access panel on the port side of the platform, provides access to the port rear bilge and the port trim tab line.
+On the ST 310, access to these components is through the aft seat.
+Make sure these plates and hatches are secure before operating your boat.
+A self storing boarding ladder is located under the hatch on the swim platform.

-A foldaway boarding ladder is located under the hatch on the swim platform.
 DO NOT use swim platform or ladder while an engine is running.
 The engines must be "OFF" before allowing anyone to enter or exit the boat or when they are in the water.
 Stow ladder before starting an engine.